 Trainings & Expertise

-• EMDR is a powerful therapy for processing and resolving trauma.
+• EMDR (Eye Movement Desensitization and Reprocessing) is a powerful somatic therapy for processing and resolving trauma.
 By guiding clients through structured bilateral stimulation while recalling distressing experiences, I help them reframe and integrate traumatic memories in a safe and supportive environment.
 This approach reduces the emotional intensity of past events, promotes adaptive coping, and fosters long-term healing and resilience.

 • My approach to Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is enriched by a Native American perspective, incorporating indigenous knowledge and traditional healing practices.
 This cultural lens emphasizes the interconnectedness of mind, body, and spirit, providing holistic support that aligns with clients’ cultural values and beliefs.
 By integrating these culturally specific approaches into TF-CBT, I create a safe and respectful therapeutic environment where individuals across generations can heal from childhood trauma and foster lasting positive change.